christian-korneck/flamenco-temp1/FEATURES.md

 - [ ] Job construction
 - [ ] BAT-packing & uploading to Shaman
 - [ ] User authentication
+- [ ] Editable job names (for rendering multiple jobs from the same filename)

 ## Nice to have / new features